Skip advert

 Advertisement - Article continues below

-Forget the frumpy Scenic MPV of old, this latest model is a fashionable electric family SUV to rival the likes of the Volkswagen ID.4, Skoda Enyaq, Toyota bZ4X, Nissan Ariya and, of course, the UK’s best-selling electric car: the Tesla Model Y. Those with deeper pockets, or more generous company car allowances, may also be considering the BMW iX1, Audi Q4 e-tron and Volvo XC40 Recharge.
+Forget the frumpy Scenic MPV of old, this latest model is a fashionable electric family SUV to rival the likes of the Hyundai Ioniq 5, Skoda Enyaq, Toyota bZ4X, Nissan Ariya and, of course, one of the best-selling electric cars on the market: the Tesla Model Y. Those with deeper pockets, or more generous company car allowances, may also be considering the BMW iX1, Audi Q4 e-tron or Volvo EX40.

 Advertisement - Article continues below

-The Renault Scenic has them all trumped in terms of electric range, though; there’s only one battery configuration available in the UK, and this returns an official WLTP range of 379 miles – almost 50 miles more than the equivalent Tesla.
-However, with only 217bhp, the Scenic’s electric motor can’t quite match the Model Y in terms of outright performance.
+The Renault Scenic has them all trumped in terms of electric range, though.
+There are two battery configurations available, a 60kWh battery returning up to 260 miles on a single charge, or an 87kWh battery that returns an official WLTP range of 379 miles – almost 50 miles more than the equivalent Tesla.
+The larger and more powerful 87kWh battery model produces 217bhp, meaning the Scenic’s electric motor can’t quite match the Model Y in terms of outright performance.
 That said, Renault says you only need to plug-in the Scenic for half-an-hour at a 100kW public rapid charger for over 200 miles of continued motorway driving.

-At launch, Renault is offering the electric Scenic in three trim levels: Techno, Esprit Alpine and Iconic.
-Starting from around £41,000, the Scenic is a bit of a bargain in the electric family SUV space – especially given the long range it offers.
+The Scenic is available in three trim levels: Techno, Esprit Alpine and Iconic.
+Starting from just over £37,000 for the entry-level Techno trim, rising to around £41,000 with the larger battery, the Scenic is a bit of a bargain in the electric family SUV space – especially given the long range it offers.
 Standard equipment is strong, too, with even the base Renault Scenic Techno getting a slick dual-screen infotainment system (more on that later), LED headlights, climate control, heated front seats, a heated steering wheel, a wireless smartphone charger and a plethora of driver assistance features, such as blind spot monitoring, lane-keep assist, adaptive cruise control, front-and-rear parking sensors and a reversing camera.

 Advertisement - Article continues below